octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA20Hook/course.md

 The FA2 standard proposes an approach in which a pluggable separate contract (permission transfer hook) is implemented and registered with the core FA2.
 Every time FA2 performs a transfer, it invokes a "hook" contract that validates a transaction and either approves it by finishing execution successfully or rejects it by failing.

+Although, it is recommended to implement "transfer hook design pattern" in many cases this pattern is prohibitively expensive in terms of gas cost due to extra inter-contract calls.

 #### definition